hashkat/hashkat/docs/tutorial11.md

 Let's now create a network simulation that implements unfollowing due to chattiness.
 We will use the input file we used in [**Tutorial 1**](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial01/INFILE.yaml) as a starting point.
 The *INFILE.yaml* file created for this tutorial can be found in the *docs/tutorial_input_files* directory in the directory *tutorial11*.
 This file can also be viewed [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial11/INFILE.yaml).

 So using the input file from [**Tutorial 1**](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial01/INFILE.yaml) as a starting point, let's first add another agent type into this network.
-Let's call this agent type 'Chatty', and it'll have the same paramters as the 'Standard' agent type, except that the tweet rates for these agents will be 0.01 instead of 0.001.
+Let's call this agent type 'Chatty', and it'll have the same paramters as the *Standard* agent type, except that the tweet rates for these agents will be 0.01 instead of 0.001.

 ```python
 - name: Chatty